oracle/accelerated-data-science/docs/source/user_guide/pipeline/quick_start.rst

 Data Science Pipeline Runs can only be deleted when they are in the `SUCCEEDED`, `FAILED`, or `CANCELED` state.

-To delete a pipeline, provide the pipeline OCID
+To delete a pipeline, use the pipeline OCID

 .. code-block:: shell